TheKingBee/The-Acton-Business-Review/docs/internalorfinance.md

 - Rate is one or more percentage points higher than a revolver.

-If you buy a company or an asset so cheaply that its purchase price and all the investment you need for growth canbe financed with traditional bank debt, you've probably made a good investment.
+If you buy a company or an asset so cheaply that its purchase price and all the investment you need for growth can be financed with traditional bank debt, you've probably made a good investment.

 ### High-Yield Debt or Equity